Davtax/arXiv-sorter/README.md

 # arXiv-sorter

 Sort the daily arXiv mail list by user keywords, and output the manuscripts in a nice markdown.
-The program is written in Python and compiled to a binary file using [PyInstaller](https://www.pyinstaller.org/).
+The program is written in Python and compiled into a binary file using [PyInstaller](https://www.pyinstaller.org/).

 The output file is a markdown file, which is intended to be used with the [Obsidian](https://obsidian.md/) note-taking app.
-The program create a file for each mailing list, with the named `YYYY-MM-DD.md`, where `YYYY-MM-DD` is the date of the mail.
+The program creates a file for each mailing list, with the named `YYYY-MM-DD.md`, where `YYYY-MM-DD` is the date of the mail.
 The markdown file is located inside the abstracts folder, which is created in the same directory as the binary file.